mtrinh11/plant_care_social/README.md

 Todo
 -resources page
--add pagination for search results, use the next link -add possibility to change plant details
+-add pagination for search results, use the next link
--do a profile pic option
+1. add possibility to change plant details/edit plant page -do a profile pic option
 -notifications page
--plant identifier by photo
+-plant identifier by photo API